Dayton.FYI

 If you applied the IUCN Red List to local journalists as a species, they would land squarely between the Endangered and Critically Endangered thresholds.

-A failing media ecosystem that suffers such an enormous loss of human talent and knowledge has immediate, serious consequences for the larger “information ecosystem” of a community — the living, emergent system of how a community knows what it knows.
+A failing media ecosystem that suffers such an enormous loss of human talent and knowledge has immediate, serious consequences for the larger “information ecosystem” of a community: the living, emergent system of how a community knows what it knows.

 This proposal is essentially two-pronged:

-Our community should not and cannot wait for the total collapse of its information ecosystem to prepare.
+Our community should not and cannot wait for the total collapse of its information ecosystem to act.
 We can proactively build resilience in our local information ecosystem by elevating it to the position of a civic information utility — publicly owned, editorially independent, built to last — that treats this community’s information the way the Conservancy District treats its water: as infrastructure too important to leave to chance.

 The Challenges This Proposal Seeks To Address

 The nonprofit model — the path that most of the innovation in local journalism has followed over the past fifteen years — is necessary but insufficient.
 Signal Ohio, with 30+ staff and $15 million raised, relies on philanthropy for 80–85% of its revenue.
 Houston Landing closed after less than two years despite more than $20 million in seed investment from the American Journalism Project and other major funders.
 The Wichita Beacon closed in 2024.
 The pattern is consistent: philanthropic funding is generous at launch, uncertain at renewal, and structurally incapable of providing the stable, recurring revenue that a permanent civic institution requires.
-Every nonprofit newsroom that has failed in this country has failed for the same reason — not because the journalism wasn’t good, but because the funding wasn’t durable.
+Every nonprofit newsroom that has failed in this country has failed for the same reason: not because the journalism wasn’t good, but because the funding wasn’t durable.

 This ubiquitous market failure justifies public investment.
 Not because government should be in the news business — it should not — but because the civic functions that journalism performs are public services that the market can no longer sustain.
 Public safety is a public good; we fund it publicly.
 Clean water is a public good; we fund it publicly.
 Parks, libraries, public health — all public goods, all publicly funded, all operated with varying degrees of independence from the political bodies that authorize their budgets.

 And what constitutes a public good has changed over time.
-Fire protection in American cities was private through most of the 18th and 19th centuries — competing private brigades that would sometimes let a building burn if it wasn’t insured by their company, or fight each other for the right to respond.
+Fire protection in American cities was private through most of the 18th and 19th centuries.
+Competing private brigades that would sometimes let a building burn if it wasn’t insured by their company, or fight each other for the right to respond.
 Private water companies served American cities through much of the 1800s, and the transition to public water was driven by cholera outbreaks and the recognition that private companies had no incentive to serve neighborhoods that couldn’t pay.
 Libraries were subscription-based and membership-only before Carnegie’s philanthropy and then public levy funding made them universal.
 The Conservancy District itself was the product of exactly this pattern — flood control was left to private landowners and market incentives until 1913 proved that the market couldn’t protect the community.
 The transition from private responsibility to public infrastructure wasn’t ideological.
 It was pragmatic.
 The community decided that the function was too important to leave to the market.

 A Tiered Funding Approach